thegrumpys/odop/docs/design/menu.md

 This menu item is similar to the PCyl-CLI Save command.
 It creates a new design file (.DSN) or database entry.

+### -------------------------------------
+### File : Recent designs}
+These menu entries are provided for user convenience in selecting recent designs for review or additional work.
 ### ---------------------------------------
 ### File : System Preferences
 This is a feature to set system-specific values, including much of what is done by the